 \subsection{HamNoSys Processing Tools}

 In the first decade of the 21st century, Kanis~\textit{et al.}~\cite{Jakub2008InteractiveHN} proposed a HamNoSys editor called an automatic signed speech synthesizer.
-This tool is able to generate a sign animation based on the input HamNoSys label.
+This tool can generate a sign animation based on the input HamNoSys label.
 The created application can accept the input label in two modes: one designed for direct insertion of HamNoSys symbols and the other with more intuitive graphical interfaces.
-The main goal of this solution was to allow an inexperienced annotator to correctly annotate signs.
+The main goal of this solution was to allow an inexperienced annotator to annotate signs correctly.
 Unfortunately, it has several limitations, as it contains no more than 300 signs in Czech Sign Language and is based on a domain-specific lexicon.

 Power~\textit{et al.}~\cite{Justin} conducted a historical sign language analysis based on 284 multilingual\footnote{American Sign Language, Flemish Sign Language, Mexican Sign Language, French Sign Language, French Belgian Sign Language, Brazilian Sign Language} signs annotated with HamNoSys symbols.
 They developed an open-source Python library to facilitate statistical analysis for manipulating HamNoSys annotations.
 As a result, they created the first publicly available tool capable of parsing HamNoSys annotations.
 However, the proposed parser can only work with sign language data if the HamNoSys labels satisfy strict assumptions.
 The symbols must appear in the gloss notation in a specific order and be separated by spaces.
-Consequently, the tool cannot be used on already existing SL corpora without initial preprocessing.
+Consequently, the tool cannot be used on existing SL corpora without initial preprocessing.

 In 2020, an automatic annotation system from video-to-HamNoSys based on the HamNoSys grammar structure was presented~\cite{skobov-lepage-2020-video}.
 The proposed solution is based on virtual avatar animations created using the JASigning platform\footnote{https://vh.cmp.uea.ac.uk/index.php/JASigning}.
-This approach was able to generate a HamNoSys label based on a given sign animation.
-However, the Skobov~\textit{et al.} claimed that the proposed methodology with some modifications can also be used to obtain better results on real data.
+This approach generated a HamNoSys label based on a given sign animation.
+However, the Skobov~\textit{et al.} claimed that the proposed methodology with some modifications could also be used to obtain better results on the real data.